-PFERDEHEILKUNDE publishes peer reviewed original articles, reviews, and case reports from all fields of equine medicine in German and English language as well as abstracts of the international scientific literature.
+PEM publishes double peer reviewed original articles, reviews, and case reports from all fields of equine medicine in German and English language as well as abstracts of the international scientific literature.
 Only manuscripts that had not been published or submitted to another journal before can be accepted.
-Manuscripts have to be submitted directly to the production editor.

-Manuscripts must be submitted as a Word file.
+Manuscripts must be submitted as a WORD file.
 The paper must be written in excellent British English grammar and style, with spelling following the Oxford English Dictionary.
 Do not use italic font, underline text or number paragraphs.
-The title of the manuscript should be given in both English and German, followed by the full names of all authors, the name of the institute at which the work has been conducted, and at least five key words in both English and German.
-Please send manuscripts by e-mail (up to 10 Mb) or Wetransfer (more than 10 Mb).
+The text must appear in the following order: title, full names of authors, institutions of all authors, summary, keywords, citation, correspondence (name, titles, position, postal address, phone and fax number, and e-mail address of the first corresponding author), main text, references, title in german, extended german summary, and keywords in german.
+The number of tables is limited to 5, the number of figures is limited to 10.
+Please send the manuscript including tables and figures by e-mail (up to 10 Mb) or TransferNow (more than 10 Mb).

 Manuscripts written in german language must contain a german and an english abstract of at least 500 words summarizing the aim of the study, materials and methods, results, and conclusion.
-In manuscripts written in english language the abstract must be more detailed, with a minimum of 1000 and a maximum of 1500 words, and should include figure and table citations.
-If the author(s) cannot provide a extended german summary, the publisher can arrange translation into german against a translation fee of 50-100 €.
+In manuscripts written in english language the abstract must be more detailed, with a minimum of 1000 and a maximum of 1500 words including figure and table citations in booth languages.
+If the author(s) cannot provide an extended german summary, the publisher can arrange translation into german against a translation fee of up to 100 €.

 Figures and tables

+The number of tables is limited to 5, the number of figures is limited to 10.
 Please submit reproducible picture files for all images in TIFF format (300 dpi, 85 mm width) and as JPEG (reduced file size).
 All images have to be cited in the text.
 Each image should include a German and English legend.
 Tables should be designed in Word format (Helvetica font) and also need to have a legend.
 Images, tables and legends should be submitted separately from the text.
-Name, titles, position, addresses, telephone and fax numbers, as well as email addresses, if applicable, of the first or corresponding author should appear at the end of the manuscript.

 Conflict of interest statement